1951 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1951 Nickel Value

-Discovering your 1951 nickel’s true worth has never been easier.
-Most 1951 nickels are worth 10 to 50 cents in circulated condition, while uncirculated examples can fetch $2 to $18 or more.
-The rare 1951-S with Full Steps details can be worth $100 and up, with record prices reaching $16,450 for exceptional specimens.
+Most 1951 nickels found in pocket change or old jars are worth 10 to 50 cents in circulated condition, while typical uncirculated examples fetch $2 to $18 or more depending on the mint.
+The 1951-S with Full Steps is in a completely different league — worth $100 and up, with the auction record of $18,600 representing what the finest known example has achieved.

 1951 Nickel Value Guides

-- 1951 No Mint Mark Nickel (Philadelphia)- Standard business strike
+- 1951 No Mint Mark Nickel (Philadelphia) — Standard business strike, highest mintage

-- 1951 S Nickel (San Francisco)- Lowest mintage variety
+- 1951 S Nickel (San Francisco) — Sixth-lowest mintage in the circulation series

-- 1951 CAM Nickel (Philadelphia)- Cameo proof with frosted devices
+- 1951 CAM Nickel (Philadelphia) — Cameo proof with frosted devices and mirrored fields

 1951 No Mint Mark Nickel Value